ernsheong/jonlinblog.com/source/blog/2015-07-30-the-hard-reality.html.markdown

 I’m not that hungry anymore, in the Steve Jobs sense.
 I’m satisfied with being a so-so now.
 I don’t feel like I need to go out there and prove myself to be somebody great.
 Sure, I check-in an honest day’s worth of code daily and push to get my job done well.
 But that drive for anything more is already somewhat spent, and isn’t yet replenished.

-Maybe there’s much value is just staying put somewhere for many years, be it in church, in a company, in the country, or while waiting on someone.
+Maybe there’s much value in just staying put somewhere for many years, be it in church, in a company, in the country, or while waiting on someone.
 Maybe there's much more to be discovered in more of the same.